intel/rmd-operator/README.md

 ## Setup

 ### Debug Mode
 To use the operator with RMD in [debug mode](https://github.com/intel/rmd/blob/master/docs/UserGuide.md#run-the-service), the [port number](https://github.com/intel/rmd-operator/-/blob/master/build/manifests/rmd-pod.yaml#L12) of **build/manifests/rmd-pod.yaml** must be set to `8081` before building the operator.
-Debug mode is only advised for testing.
+Debug mode is advised for testing only.

 ### TLS Enablement
 To use the operator with [RMD with TLS enabled](https://github.com/intel/rmd/blob/master/docs/UserGuide.md#access-rmd-by-tls), the [port number](https://github.com/intel/rmd-operator/-/blob/master/build/manifests/rmd-pod.yaml#L12) of **build/manifests/rmd-pod.yaml** must be set to `8443` before building the operator.
 The certificates provided in this repository are taken from the [RMD repository](https://github.com/intel/rmd/tree/master/etc/rmd/cert/client) and should be used for testing only.
 The user can generate their own certs for production and replace with those existing.
 The client certs for the RMD operator are stored in the following locations: